 St Joseph’s Primary School, Gloucester is a small Catholic primary school boasting inclusive education designed to meet the individual learning needs of all students.

 The small class sizes are staffed by a very committed team who are dedicated to delivering a quality education.

-Staff and students have access to the latest technology to enhance learning, including iPads, laptops, Smart Boards and video conferencing facilities.
-This technology enables the students to access the wider world, including classrooms in locations other than Gloucester.
-St Joseph’s is proudly associated with the other Catholic Schools within the Manning Region, including St Clare’s High School in Taree, implementing and accessing the Region’s Gifted and Talented Program in Mathematics.
-Video conferencing enables students to be part of a virtual classroom as they build upon their skills in Mathematics, with like-minded students in other locations.
+Staff and students have access to the latest learning technology including iPads, laptops, SMART Boards and video conferencing facilities.
+This technology gives students access to the wider world and gives them the opportunity to be a part of a virtual classroom where they can build upon their skills with like-minded students in other locations.

-St Joseph’s offers a variety of sporting opportunities for students, with many students representing at PSSA level in athletics and swimming.
-St Joseph’s is very proud of the achievements of its Athletes with Disabilities, as they progress through the various stages of competition, including State representation.
-Weekly sport programs are assisted by Sporting Schools Australia, and all the children are given opportunities to develop skills in a variety of sports, including golf, tennis, hockey and union.
-All students take part in an annual swim program.
+St Joseph’s offers a variety of sporting opportunities for students and is very proud of the achievements of its Athletes with Disabilities.
+Weekly sport programs are assisted by Sporting Schools Australia and all students are given opportunities to develop skills in a variety of sports including golf, tennis, hockey, rugby union and take part in the annual swim program.

-Students of St Joseph's Primary School, Gloucester, are encouraged to continue their Catholic education by attending St Clare's High School, Taree.
+Students of St Joseph's Primary School, Gloucester are encouraged to continue their Catholic education for Years 7 to 12 by attending St Clare's High School, Taree.